adobe/target-sdk-testing/README.md

 1. Create a new activity in the `Target Testing` admin [here](https://experience.adobe.com/#/@targettesting/target/activities)
 1. Find the object that contains the `artifactFilename` you wish to update in `src/testArtifacts.json`.
 Update `activityIds` and `adminUrls` with the activity ID and admin URL of the new activity
 1. Follow the steps [below](#generating-updated-test-artifacts) to update the artifacts located at `src/schema.artifacts` with the new activity
-1. Update the corresponding test model located at `src/schema/models` with the new activity.
+1. Update the corresponding test model located at `src/schema/models` with the new activity by following [these steps](#updating-to-the-latest-schema).
 Specifications for the test models can be found [here](#test-models)
 1. Update the [On-device decisioning test artifact wiki](https://wiki.corp.adobe.com/display/Target/On-device+Decisioning%3A+Test+Artifacts) to include the new activity created in the appropriate table with details.

 ### Test Models